Records advisers create and monitor electronic and paper filing systems so that records can be filed, found, tracked and disposed of.

 - educate and support staff in good record-keeping

-- ensure their organisation's record-keeping complies with standards and laws such as the Public Records Act
+- ensure their organisation's record keeping complies with standards and laws

 - lead projects to turn paper records into electronic ones (digitisation).